-Previous studies support the potential role that pharmacists can play in improving HIV selfmanagement.
-In a meta- analysis of 14 randomized -controlled trials investigating the effect of pharmacists' intervention in patients with HIV across a number of countries, significant and clinically relevant improvements in glycemic control were observed.
-Pharmacists' intervention included non-pharmacological HIV education as well as pharmacological interventions such as medication counseling, adherence improvement strategies, avoidance of drug - drug interaction and medication adjustment (i.e. medication type and dosages).
-Traditionally, community pharmacists' services are accessed till extended working hours and without the restricted systems of hospital appointments.
-This is particularly valuable in parts of the world where multidisciplinary HIV care team are not yet well developed.
+Previous studies^{11,12} support the potential role that pharmacists can play in improving HIV selfmanagement.
+In a meta analysis of 14 randomized controlled trials investigating the effect of pharmacists' intervention in patients with HIV across a number of significant and clinically relevant countries. improvements in glycemic control were observed13.
+Pharmacists' interventions included nonpharmacological HIV education as well as pharmaco-logical interventions such as medication use counseling, (i.e. medication type and dosages).
+Traditionally, community pharmacists' services are accessed till extended working hours.
+This is particularly valuable in parts of the world where multidisciplinary HIV care team are not yet well established.
 HIV education and support professionals such as HIV nurses and educators are scare in sub Saharan African region.
-In recent years, pharmacists' roles have expanded from simply packaging and dispensing medications to working with other healthcare professionals and the public.
-There is a large volume of published literature on the evolving role of community pharmacists in chronic disease management.
-The role of pharmacists in HIV management, including patient identification, assessment, education, referral, and monitoring, has been well established elsewhere in the world.
-Given the ongoing evolution of HIV medicine, pharmacists must continue to evolve their roles as a part of the healthcare team to identify and meet the future needs of HIV infected patients.
-This goal can be achieved through continuous assessment of the role of HIV pharmacists, the development and maintenance of HIV specialty pharmacist training programs, and expert certification, and the continued collaboration with other healthcare providers, patients, activist groups, and professional HIV medicine and pharmacy organizations.

-Thus, this study aimed to assess the role/services community pharmacists play/offer in the management of HIV infected patients in Rivers State.
+In recent years, pharmacists' roles have expanded from simply packaging and dispensing medications.
+The role of pharmacists in HIV management, including patient identification, assessment, education, referral, and monitoring, has been well established elsewhere in the world14.
+Given the ongoing evolution of HIV medicine, pharmacists must continue to evolve their roles as part of the healthcare team to identify and meet the future needs of HIV infected patients.
+This goal can be achieved through continuous assessment of the role of HIV pharmacists, the development and maintenance of HIV specialty pharmacist -training programs, and expert certification, and the continued collaboration with other healthcare providers, patients, activist groups, and professional HIV medicine and pharmacy organizations.
+Consequently, this study aimed to assess the role played/services provided by community pharmacists in management of patients with HIV and also evaluated their perception to managing HIV patients in Southern region of Nigeria.